Skip to content

 Do adaptogens replace medication?

-No. They complement healthy lifestyle changes and may support metabolic or hormonal balance.
-Speak with your GP before changing any prescribed regimen.
+No. They complement healthy lifestyle changes and may help support metabolic or hormonal balance.
+Speak with your GP before changing any prescribed regimen or using adaptogens alongside medications.

 Can I stack multiple adaptogens?

 Yes.
-Begin with one, monitor effects, then add a complementary herb.
-Adjust doses gradually and check for interactions.
+Begin with one, monitor effects, then add a complementary herb if needed.
+Adjust doses gradually and check for potential interactions, especially with mood, blood-pressure or blood-sugar medicines.

 What time of day is best to take them?

 Stimulating options like rhodiola suit mornings.
 Calming herbs such as ashwagandha or tulsi fit evenings.
-Follow your product’s directions.
+Follow your product’s directions and adjust timing based on how you feel.

 Are mushrooms like reishi and cordyceps also adaptogens?

 Yes.
-Beyond lion’s mane for cognition, reishi supports immune balance and sleep, while cordyceps is favoured for stamina and training blocks.
+Beyond lion’s mane for cognition, reishi is commonly used for immune balance and sleep, while cordyceps is favoured for stamina and training blocks.
+These can be layered into protocols under professional guidance.

 Do adaptogens have side effects?

 They’re generally well tolerated.
-Occasionally people report digestive upset, headaches or blood‑pressure changes at higher doses.
+Occasionally people report digestive upset, headaches, mild insomnia (with stimulating herbs) or blood-pressure changes at higher doses.
+Stop and seek advice if you notice persistent or concerning symptoms.

 How do I choose a quality product?

-Look for third‑party testing, standardised extracts, and disclosed actives.
+Look for third-party testing, standardised extracts, disclosed active compounds and transparent labels.
 Avoid vague proprietary blends.
-ET prioritises transparent labels.
+Eco Traders prioritises formulas that meet these criteria.

 Calm & Sleep Stack

-Wind down with organic ashwagandha plus pure magnesium glycinate for deeper, more restorative sleep.
+Wind down with organic ashwagandha plus pure magnesium glycinate for deeper, more restorative sleep and calmer evenings.

-Pair lion’s mane with a multi‑mushroom blend to support mental clarity during long work sprints without the jitters.
+Pair lion’s mane with a multi-mushroom blend to support mental clarity and training stamina during long work sprints without the jitters.